jacobophilip/gridpath-migration-tool/README.md

 gridpath-migration-tool/
 - inputs/
-  -- old_version/ # Place your OLD GridPath version input CSV files -- new_version/ # Place your NEW GridPath version input CSV files
+  - old_version/ # Place your OLD GridPath version input CSV files here
+  - new_version/ # Place your NEW GridPath version input CSV files here
 - migrated_output/ # The migrated version will be output here
 - detected_changes.py
 - detected_changes.yaml # The YAML file will be formed after running detected_changes.py